gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Local actions on the Group Manager, upon a node's leaving (Section 12).

-* IANA registration in ACE Groupcomm Parameters Registry.
+* IANA registration in ACE Groupcomm Parameters registry.

 * More fulfilled profile requirements (Appendix A).